 [Solid Build, Dual System Kit Included, Affordable, Water Cooling Ready, Good Airflow]

 The case can support the graphics card up to 289mm in length.
 The CPU Cooler support for Micro-ATX based system is 215mm, and for Mini-ITX one, it is 140mm only.
-It is a Water cooling ready case that includes mount points for reservoir and can support up to 360mm radiator.
+It is a Water cooling ready case that includes mount points for the reservoir and can support up to 360mm radiator.
 There is support for dual PSU (ATX + SFX), and a Power Splitter comes included with the case that allows you to run two separate systems with a single ATX PSU.
 Moreover, the mini-ITX upgrade kit comes pre-installed with the case.
 The case has solid build quality and has got a tempered glass side panel.
 It is a pretty big and heavy case, and with two systems installed, it requires quite an effort to move around.

 The drive support is also quite generous, and you will not face issues with the shortage of storage space.
-The dust filters are present on the front panel, top panel, and at the bottom.
+The dust filters are present on the front panel, top panel, and bottom.
 Other features include cable management and support for Phanteks RGB products.
 Overall, an excellent affordable dual system case that comes with all the necessary kits for a dual system build.
 So, if you are looking to build a workstation and gaming PC or gaming PC with streaming PC in one PC case, then you should definitely get this one.

 Note: Both Systems can be turned on/off separately, because of separate power buttons.